-The crop can be harvested either as green peppers or be left alone for some time until it turned into red.
+The crop can be harvested either as green pepper plants or be left alone for some time until it turned into red.
 If you like yellow bell peppers, try the Golden California Wonder.

-Although they fall under the same species capsicum annuum, bell peppers of any color belong to the sweet bell peppers or sweet peppers category.
-Hot pepper lovers must try a different type of peppers.
+Although they fall under the same species capsicum annuum, bell peppers of any color belong to the sweet bell peppers or sweet pepper plants category.
+Hot pepper lovers must try different types of peppers.

 Those who prefer hot pepper may also like bell peppers when cooked with other spices.
 But if you really want a scorching hot pepper, try searching for varieties of chili peppers such as the following: